Dimensionality Reduction: PCA and NMF

 - But cells often follow programs

-- Each principal component (PC) is linear combination of uncorrelated attributes / features’
+- Each principal component (PC) is a linear combination of the original features

 - Ordered in terms of variance